microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 ---
 layout: docs
 title: Overview
-description: Let's take a look at the Microshare data structure.
+description: Let's take a look at the MicroshareMicroshare® data structure.
 toc: true
 ---

 ## 1. Intro
 ---------------------------------------

-To make the best use of Microshare data it is necessary to understand how the data is structured.
+To make the best use of Microshare Microshare®data it is necessary to understand how the data is structured.
 This is especially important in the use of Views / Robots, but also for the creation of Applications.

 Finally, this is essential for the use of APIs.

-As described in the Microshare Platform Advanced section, there is data formatting after data ingest if the data is configured in this way.
+As described in the Microshare® Platform Advanced section, data formatting follows data ingestion if the data is configured in this way.

 What does this mean in terms of data?

-This means that when the raw data is ingested in Microshare it is stored in a simple form, while at the same time the unpacked data is stored in the unpacked rectype in a more complete form that takes the simple form but contains much more data according to the Microshare formalism.
+This means that when the raw data is ingested in Microshare® it is stored in a simple form, while at the same time the unpacked data is stored in the unpacked rectype in a more complete form that takes the simple form but contains much more data according to the Microshare® formalism.

 There is a lot of data and this part is intended to make you understand a large part of it.